ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 Authenticating users and only authorizing access to specific resources come as another common requirement for many applications.
 Different authentication schemes may need to be supported: Customers and suppliers log in with social identities, partners log in with cloud-hosted directories, and employees log in with an organization’s identity provider (SAML).

 This tutorial walks you through key security services available in the {{site.data.keyword.cloud}} catalog and how to use them together.
-A file sharing application that allows to shared uploaded files via expiring links serves as sample scenario.
+A file sharing application that allows to share uploaded files via expiring links serves as sample scenario.
 {:shortdesc}

 ## Objectives